janpetzold/az305-learning/README.md

 - Route tables allow you to define rules about how traffic should be directed.
 You can create custom route tables that control how packets are routed between subnets.
 - Border Gateway Protocol (BGP) works with Azure VPN gateways, Azure Route Server, or Azure ExpressRoute to propagate on-premises BGP routes to Azure virtual networks.

+An on-premises network gateway can exchange routes with an Azure virtual network gateway using the border gateway protocol (BGP).
+BGP also supports automatic failover in case automatic routing fails.

 Azure virtual networks enable you to filter traffic between subnets by using the following approaches: